proglang/ldgv/README-networking.md

 Similar to the stateless protocol, most messages are sent from the main thread, while some messages are sent from a connection specific thread.

 # Compatibility between Internal and External Channels
 Internal Channels (Channels in the same program, typically created with new) and external Channels (Channels between two programs, typically created with connect and accept) are handled, for the most part, the same way in LDGVNW.
-Every Channel has a NetworkConnection object.
-The NetworkConnection object saves both incoming and outgoing messages and a ConnectionState.
-The ConnectionState object dictates whether a NetworkConnection is internal or external.
+Every Channel has a NetworkConnection.
+The NetworkConnection saves both incoming and outgoing messages and a ConnectionState.
+The ConnectionState dictates whether a NetworkConnection is internal or external.
 In contrast to external Channels, which serialize and send messages, internal Channels write the data of these messages directly to their counterparts.
 Should an internal Channel be sent to a peer, the internal Channel gets converted into an external Channel.
 Should both sides of an external Channel end up in the same program, the connection will be converted to an internal Channel.